Indian Polity & Constitution

 • The Chief Election Commissioner and other Election Commissioners of India

-• Members of Inter State Council
+• Members of the Inter-State Council

 • Chief Commissioners of Union Territories

-• Members of Finance Commission
+• Members of the Finance Commission

 • Members of Language Commissions

-• Members of Backward Class Commission
+• Members of the Backward Class Commission

-• Members of Minorities Commission
+• Members of the Minorities Commission

 • Indian Ambassadors and other diplomats

-Can be removed from office through special constitutional provisions (by impeachment) [Art 56 (2)].
+Note: They can be removed from office through special constitutional provisions (by impeachment) [Art 56 (2)].

-• The Supreme command of the Defence Forces is vested in the President of India, but the Parliament can regulate or control the exercise of such powers [Ref.
+• The Supreme command of the Defence Forces is vested in the President of India, but the Parliament can regulate or control the exercise of such powers.
+[Ref.
 Art.
 53(2)]

 • The President is empowered to negotiate treaties and agreements with other countries on the advice of his Ministers, subject to ratification by Parliament.